Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 - Top customer service

 - Easy to fit and use

 - Not the cheapest option on our list

 The Nemo 2 is a complete chain lubrication solution that doesn’t require a connection to your bike’s electronic system.

 It depends upon ‘over pressure’ (as stated in their marketing copy).
 This means a fixed quantity of lubrication is forced through the discharge pipe at variable pressure, giving an even application over 1.5 – 3 minutes.

-The pressurized reservoir mounts to the handlebar, and turning its cap will deliver a measured amount of lube to the chain.
+The pressurised reservoir mounts to the handlebar, and turning its cap will deliver a measured amount of lube to the chain.

-The rider can decide when it’s appropriate to apply – after rain, dusty conditions or even just once a day.
+The rider can decide when it’s appropriate to apply – after rain, in dusty conditions, or even once a day.